Apple Unveils Beats Studio Buds – True Wireless Noise Cancelling Earphones

 Apple has unveiled the Beats Studio Buds, which are now available for pre-order.
-They are true wireless noise-canceling earbuds, costing US149.99, and compatible with both Apple and Android devices.
+They are true wireless noise-canceling earbuds, costing US$149.99, and compatible with both Apple and Android devices.

 Apple’s New Beats Studio Buds With Active Noise Cancelling and Spatial Audio